International Student Criminal & DUI Lawyers

 you have the right to remain silent

 US law provides you the 5th Amendment right to not self incriminate.
-If you are questioned by police or placed under arrest, you do not need to make any statements other than to request an attorney.
+If you are questioned by police or placed under arrest, you do not need to make any statements other than to request a criminal attorney.
 You do not have to answer the questions police ask you, such as where you have been or how much you have had to drink.
 It is important to be polite and to provide identification to police, but you do not have to make any statements.
 Your words may be manipulated and used against you.
 Even native English-speakers are often confused by the legal jargon and semantics used by law enforcement officers.
 If English is your second language, you may find the officer’s questions confusing, and you may struggle to make yourself clear to investigators.

 If you are studying in the US on a student visa, a criminal arrest can complicate matters for you.
 Your arrest will be entered into NCIC National Crime Information Center database and could cause delays in re-entering the country if you leave, causing you to miss school.
 Your visa application or renewal could be denied, thus ending your educational opportunities in the US.
 You may be deported or “removed” from the US and barred from readmission.

-If you've been arrested for any criminal offense, the immigration and defense attorneys at Chudnovsky Law can help.
+If you've been arrested for any criminal offense, the immigration and crime defense attorneys at Chudnovsky Law can help.
 We are skilled in fighting criminal charges of all kinds and managing the immigration consequences.
 Our attorneys have had great success in the courtroom and have a strong record of acquittals, reductions in charges, and dismissals.
 We are ready to defend you aggressively and achieve the best possible outcome to your case.

-Our legal team understands that criminal charges can have a profound impact on your life, especially for international students and exchange scholars.
+Our legal team understands that criminal charges can have a profound impact on your life, especially for foreign students and exchange scholars.
 Protecting clients against convictions, deportations and penalties is our top priority.
 Criminal charges can threaten your personal and professional well-being, your parental rights - and put your future on the line.
 Our experienced defense attorneys provide smart, aggressive defense for most types of criminal charges including:

 - Assault & Battery